Does Closing a Credit Card Hurt Your Credit Score?

 On the other hand, there can be good reasons to keep your credit card accounts open as well.
 This includes if:

 • Your card doesn’t have an annual fee.
 If the card has no annual fee, you could always keep the card open and not use it rather than closing the account.
 When you close an account, the next time the credit bureaus are updating your credit score, your score may decrease.
-Keeping your credit card open instead will prevent that.
+Keeping your credit card open instead could prevent that.

 • You don’t have many accounts open.
 One of the factors that’s used to determine your credit score is your mix of accounts.
 If you don’t have many accounts open, closing one of your few accounts could ding you in this area, possibly dragging down your credit score.
 Plus, it could cause your available credit to take a big hit, which would increase your credit utilization.